necmigunduz/rose-necmi_bubblesort/README.md

 # Bubble - Sort Project

-> We created a Bubble Sort Algorithm
+> We created a Bubble Sort Algorithm.
+This algorithm sorts the elements of the array given from small to larg by comparing pairs starting from beginning.

 This is the first project of Ruby created by using Ruby, Linters, and VS Code.
 ## Built With